As part of many divorce cases, child support in DC is an issue of concern for many people.

 If your agreement clearly spells out how you plan to share the support obligations for your children, the court will usually accept your agreement when you are divorced.
 However, the children’s needs must be adequately and fairly met.

-If you decide to use the guideline amount, either one of your divorce attorneys can calculate the appropriate guideline figure and it can be written into your Separation and Property Settlement Agreement.
+If you decide to use the guideline amount, either one of your DC divorce attorneys can calculate the appropriate guideline figure and it can be written into your Separation and Property Settlement Agreement.

-Contact a divorce or family lawyer to discuss this very important issue.
 It is in your best interest to fully understand your rights and obligations regarding child support since it is something that you will either be receiving or paying for many years.